tripod31/get_lyric/README.md

 If lyric contains text like
 >[00:00.00]lyric text

 ,lyric is saved to synced lyrics tag.Otherwise it is saved to unsynced lyrics tag.

 The script put some debug information to "get_lyrics.log",in current directory.
+####known problem
+Currentry, synced lyrics is'nt displayed in foobar2000.